-The licentiate degree entails the writing of a thesis in which the student is to demonstrate a sound knowledge of his/her area of research as well as a preparedness to apply scientific research methods critically and independently.
+The licentiate degree entails the writing of a thesis (80 sp) in which the student is to demonstrate a sound knowledge of his/her area of research as well as the capacity to apply scientific research methods critically and independently.
 A professionally oriented thesis must demonstrate that the author is thoroughly familiar with the field and able to use legal research methods.
 The suggested length of the licentiate thesis is 100 to 150 pages (12-point font, line spacing 1.5, not counting pages with lists).

-The licentiate thesis may be composed of a number of scientific publications or manuscripts accepted for publication that deal with the same topic and a summary of these or a work fulfilling comparable scientific criteria.
-The number of publications must be deemed sufficient by the Faculty.
-The publications so submitted may be joint publications provided that the author's independent contribution can be clearly demonstrated.
+The licentiate thesis may be composed of a number of scientific publications or manuscripts accepted for publication that deal with the same topic and a summary of these.
+As a rule, the publications are to have passed the peer review process.
+The publications may be joint publications provided that the author's independent contribution can be clearly demonstrated.

-Before the licentiate thesis is submitted for assessment, the author must defend it in a public postgraduate seminar in the subject.
-The opponent is to be either the teacher appointed to be examiner of the work or other expert.
+Before the licentiate thesis is submitted for assessment, the author must defend it in a public seminar.
+The opponent is to be either the teacher appointed to be the examiner of the work or another expert.